key facts about CBD:

 Most of our CBD products have a mix of CBD & THC.
 We find that these CBD & THC products can provide a good balancing effect, making for what you might call “functional flower.”

 If you are looking for pure CBD products, be sure to read the product information we provide in our catalog to be sure you’re getting what you want!
+We have a guide to standout CBD strains you might want to try.

 If you want to know more about CBD, or you have a suggestion for something we missed, please don’t hesitate to contact us!